RenderKit/ospray/doc/api.md

 This decreases its reference count and if the count reaches `0` the object will automatically get deleted.
 Passing `NULL` is not an error.

+Sometimes applications may want to have more than one reference to an object, where it is desirable for the application to increment the refcount of an object.
+This is done with

+    void ospRetain(OSPObject);

+It is important to note that this is only necessary if the application wants to call `ospRelease` on an object more than once: objects which contain other objects as parameters internally increment/decrement ref counts and should not be explicitly done by the application.

 ### Parameters

 Parameters allow to configure the behavior of and to pass data to objects.
 However, objects do _not_ have an explicit interface for reasons of high flexibility and a more stable compile-time API.
-Instead, parameters are passed separately to objects in an arbitrary order, and unknown parameters will simply be ignored, though a warning message will be printed.
+Instead, parameters are passed separately to objects in an arbitrary order, and unknown parameters will simply be ignored (though a warning message will be posted).
 The following function allows adding various types of parameters with name `id` to a given object:

-    void ospSetParam(OSPObject, const char *id, const void *mem);
+    void ospSetParam(OSPObject, const char *id, OSPDataType type, const void *mem);

-The valid parameter names for all `OSPObject`s are discussed below.
-Note that `mem` must always be a pointer to the object, otherwise accidental type casting can occur.
-There also exist variants of `ospSetParam` for specific types, such as `ospSetInt` and `ospSetVec3f` in the [OSPRay utility library](util.md).
+The valid parameter names for all `OSPObject`s and what types are valid are discussed in future sections.

+Note that `mem` must always be a pointer _to_ the object, otherwise accidental type casting can occur.
+This is especially true for pointer types (`OSP_VOID_PTR` and `OSPObject` handles), as they will implicitly cast to `void *`, but be incorrectly interpreted.
+To help with some of these issues, there also exist variants of `ospSetParam` for specific types, such as `ospSetInt` and `ospSetVec3f` in the [OSPRay utility library](util.md) (found in `ospray_util.h`).

-Users can also remove parameters that have been explicitly set via an ospSet call.
+Users can also remove parameters that have been explicitly set from `ospSetParam`.
 Any parameters which have been removed will go back to their default value during the next commit unless a new parameter was set after the parameter was removed.
-The following API function removes the named parameter from the given object:
+To remove a parameter, use

     void ospRemoveParam(OSPObject, const char *id);

 ### Data

-There is also the possibility to aggregate many values of the same type into an array, which then itself can be used as a parameter to objects.
+OSPRay consumes data arrays from the application using a specific object type, `OSPData`.
+There are several components to describing a data array: element type, 1/2/3 dimensional striding, and whether the array is shared with the application or copied into opaque, OSPRay-owned memory.

+Shared data arrays require that the application's array memory outlives the lifetime of the created `OSPData`, as OSPRay is referring to application memory.
+Where this is not preferrable, applications use opaque arrays to allow the `OSPData` to own the lifetime of the array memory.
+However, opaque arrays dictate the cost of copying data into it, which should be kept in mind.

-The preferable way to create such a new data array supports sharing the memory with the application
+Thus the most efficient way to specify a data array from the application is to created a shared data array, which is done with

     OSPData ospNewSharedData(const void *sharedData,
                        OSPDataType,